 Chanel SA's affiliate companies include Chanel Inc. (US), Chanel K.K.
 (Japan), Chanel Hong Kong, Eres, Paraffection, and others.
 Chanel enlists the help of eyewear behemoth Luxottica to make its name-brand sunglasses.

 Sales and Marketing

 Chanel sells its luxury goods worldwide through more than 100 boutiques.
 Besides boutiques, Chanel sells its beauty products through department stores and specialty stores, as well as online.

-Recognized for its elegant style and superior quality, Chanel has been insuring the reputation of its noteworthy name through its Paraffection division.
+Recognized for its elegant style and superior quality, Chanel has been ensuring the reputation of its noteworthy name through its Paraffection division.
 The artisans division consists of gold and silversmith Robert Goossens (which created Coco Chanel's popular Byzantine-style crosses), milliner A. Michel, button maker Desrues, fabric flower artisan Maison Guillet, ornamental feather designer Lemarie, embroiderer Lesage, and shoemaker Massaro.
 In addition to supplying Chanel, the artisans provide their design services and handmade goods to other design firms and wealthy individuals, which have included the late Elizabeth Taylor, the Kennedy family, and the Duchess of Windsor.

 Luxury brands like Chanel were believed to be insulated from the negative effects of the economy because of their established base of wealthy customers and growing popularity in China, Russia, and other emerging markets.
 Despite its commitment to quality, even the House of Chanel has felt the strain of the global economic downturn.
 To ride it out, the company in 2009 laid off about 200 of its fixed-term and temporary contract workers in Paris as demand for its luxury items declined.